Alternate Payment Methods

 Please note that there is a difference between 3rd party sponsorships and tuition reimbursement.
 A 3rd party sponsor pays most, or all of your tuition and possibly fees before the class starts.
 Tuition reimbursement is paid by your employer to you after you have presented your grades to them.

 If you have tuition reimbursement from your employer, you must pay for classes by the tuition due date before the semester begins.
-If you are taking six or more credits, and would like to use our payment plan, please see our information regarding plans listed above.
+If you would like to enroll in the deferred tuition payment plan, please go to www.tuitionpay/bucks.com.

 3rd Party Sponsorships

 If you are paying with a TAP Account, you must provide proof of the account to the Student Accounts office.
-You can do this either by fax (215-497-8738) or coming to our office in Pemberton Hall HUB, Room 104.
+You can do this either by email at firstname.lastname@example.org , fax to (215-497-8738) or coming to our office on the first floor of the Linksz Pavilion.
 The proof can be either in the form of an account statement that has the student's name on it, or you can have the TAP Account administrator send us a letter.
 Our address is BCCC, 275 Swamp Road, Newtown, PA 18940, ATTN: Student Accounts.
 Once this information is received, we will ensure that the student's account is updated, and they will not be dropped from their classes.
 If this is not done by the payment due date, then you run the risk of being dropped from your classes.

 For a listing of Tuition and Fees for the current semester, click here.